ProjectHiNAtyu/MW19_138_GSC_Wiki_Library/README.md

 Please direct your questions to xensik.

 Please download and use the latest version of the release file for gsc-tool from xensik's official repository.

+If there is demand in the future, I may rework the gsc-tool for the 1.38 build, but for now I guarantee it will work with the official version of gsc-tool.

 https://github.com/xensik/gsc-tool